THE LOVE I MUST HATE

 Annotation

-My name is Lisa and I am only attracted to girls.
-I realized that since the day I began to feel my genitalia.
-But no one must know about it; not when I live in a religious girls' high school.
+I am only attracted to girls.
+I realised that since the day I began to feel my sexual organs.
+But no one must know about it, not when I live in a religious girls' high school.
 It is considered unholy to love a fellow girl.
-It is against the school rules, and a rumor about it will result in the expulsion of the involved students.
+It is against the school rules, and a rumour about it will result in the expulsion of the involved students.
 I wouldn't want to be expelled.
-I fear the humiliation it holds and the disappointment it might bring to my parents.
+I fear the humiliation it would bring and the disappointment it might cause my parents.
 My parents sent me to this religious school for a sort of cleansing from my abominable choice of sexuality.
 Although they failed to understand I didn't choose to like girls, I do not want to be expelled back to them or see them hurt more than they are hurting.
-So, I dwelled in secret; surviving the co-habitation of other girls until Uriel came along.
+So, I dwelled in secret, surviving the cohabitation of other girls until Uriel came along.
 I couldn't resist Uriel's sweet sculpted face, endowed body figure, and perfect curvy lips.
 I couldn't withstand her charm.
 So, I decided to risk everything and have that 'unholy' relationship with her.
-For Uriel, I could face the world and fight, but I didn't consider if Uriel would want the same.
+For Uriel, I could face the world and fight, but I didn't consider whether Uriel would want the same.
 After I kissed her and confessed my feelings, I saw maybe, just maybe, I should have remained in the closet and had my secret buried with me.
-Uriel received me with disgust, exposed me to everyone, and had me expelled from school.
-My life turned left.
-I hated myself for years and ended up living in lies about liking men.
-Now she is back, apologizing and professing her undying love.
+Now she is back, years later...apologising and professing her undying love.
 Should I believe she reappeared to love me right?
 Should I embrace my unquenched feelings for her or take on the revenge I've always wanted?

 Disclaimer!!